Provable Scaling Laws for the Test-Time Compute of Large Language Models: A two-stage knockout-style algorithm

-We consider the following two-stage algorithm for solving an input problem: \begin{enumerate}
+This section studies the following two-stage knockout-style algorithm for solving an input problem: \begin{enumerate}

 \item \emph{Generation.} We first generate $N$ candidate solutions, which can run in parallel.
-In situations where the final answer to the problem contains only a few tokens (e.g., for multiple-choice problems or math calculation), we require that each solution contains a reasoning process or explanation of the rationale that leads to its final answer, which can be elicited by chain-of-thought prompting \cite{Wei2022ChainOT,Kojima2022ZeroShot} for example; such information can be useful for enhancing pairwise comparisons in the next stage.
+In situations where the final answer contains only a few tokens (e.g., for multiple-choice problems or math calculation), we require that each solution contains a thinking process, which can be elicited by chain-of-thought (CoT) prompting \cite{Wei2022ChainOT,Kojima2022ZeroShot} for example; such information can be useful for enhancing pairwise comparisons in the next stage.

-\item \emph{Knockout.} We aggregate the candidate solutions via a knockout tournament.
-At each round of the tournament, the candidates are grouped into pairs randomly, and each pair of candidates are compared for $K$ times.
-The winner of each pair is the one that is favored for more than $K/2$ times; ties are broken arbitrarily.
+\item \emph{Aggregation.} We aggregate the candidate solutions via a knockout tournament.
+At each round, the candidates are grouped into pairs randomly, and each pair of candidates are compared for $K$ times.
+The winner of each pair is the one that is favored for more than $K/2$ times; ties are broken randomly.
 Only the winners will move on to the next round.
 The final-round winner at the end of this tournament will be the final output of the algorithm.

-\end{enumerate} See Figure~\ref{fig:algorithm} for a visualization of this process.
-In a minimalistic implementation, both generation and pairwise comparison can be executed with a single black-box LLM (or an ensemble of multiple LLMs).